Tufts Medical Center: Floating hospital

+Recent

+Ellen Zane retired as president and CEO of Tufts Medical Center in 2011.
+In 2011, a nurses strike was averted after nurses and administrators reached an agreement hours before the strike time.
+After a five-day walkout that turned into a lockout, on July 17, 2017, nurses returned to Tufts Medical Center, which ended the first nursing strike in Boston in 30 years.
+According to the Boston Globe, several complaints of sub-standard care submitted to the Massachusetts Department of Public Health (DPH), were being investigated.
+It was also the largest nurses' strike in the state's history, with 1,200 nursing staff joining to protest staffing, wages, and retirement plans.

+In 2018, the center completed its 500th heart transplant, and since 2000, had performed the most in the New England area.
+In 2018, Deeb Salem was co-interim CEO at the hospital.
+In the fall of 2018, Michael Apkon was named CEO of Tufts Medical Center.

 Tufts Medical became a leader in heart transplants in 2016, and in October 2024 performed its 800th heart transplant.
 In December 2022, they announced the relaunch of its liver transplant program which closed in 2007.
-The program is housed within the Abdominal Transplant Institute.
+The program is housed within the Abdominal Transplant Institute, and opened in 2023.

 In January 2022, CEO Mike Tarnoff, MD announced that Tufts Medical Center closed the doors of its pediatric hospital after being open for 128 years.
 The hospital's 41 pediatric beds were converted into adult ICU and medical/surgical beds and pediatric patients were sent to Boston Children's Hospital beginning in July.
 Tufts nurses protested the closure.

+In November 2022, Diana Richardson succeeded Mike Tarnoff as president of Tufts Medical Center, with Tarnoff remaining CEO.
+In early 2023, Tufts Medicine operated Tufts Medical Center, MelroseWakefield Healthcare, Lowell General, and Tufts Medicine Care at Home.

+In 2023, the center had the largest advanced heart failure program in New England.
+In October 2024, Tufts Medical Center's heart failure and cardiac transplant team performed the hospital's 800th heart transplant, after it saw its first performed in October 1985.

+John Herman became president of Tufts Medical Center in Boston in June 2025.

+In a 2025 U.S. News & World Report ranking, the center tied with Newton-Wellesley Hospital for 7th best hospital in the state.

+After a $4 million donation from the chair of the Tufts Board of Trustees, Tufts in November 2025 said it would create a Women's Health and Menopause Initiative.
+In September 2025, Bloomberg reported that Tufts Medical Center and other Massachusetts hospital groups would receive a combined $234 million in state funding.

 Numbers and revenue

 In the fiscal year 2021, the hospital revenue was $1,371,166 million.

 As of 2021, the hospital had a total of 415 licensed beds: 206 medical/surgical beds, 48 adult intensive care beds, 57 pediatric beds, 50 pediatric and neonatal intensive care beds, 34 post-partum beds, 20 adult psychiatric beds, and 24 infant bassinets.